moiot/gravity/docs/2.0/05-filters-en.md

 Filter defines the column mutation operations on the Input message.
 It is configured in the array and the system executes each Filter in order.

-Currently, DRC supports the following Filter plugins:
+Currently, Gravity supports the following Filter plugins:

 - `reject`: A blacklist filter that rejects specific messages.
 - `accept`: A whitelist filter that only accept specific messages.